KIRBY DICK, DIRECTOR

 AMY ZIERING, PRODUCER

-Amy Ziering is an Emmy nominated and award-winning Los Angeles producer and director.
-Her most recent film, OUTRAGE, was produced and distributed by Magnolia Pictures and had its television premiere on HBO.
-Ziering's previous release, THE MEMORY THIEF, which she produced, stars Mark Webber and Jerry Adler and is a thought provoking examination of the relationship between empathy, narcissism, and trauma.
-It was NYTIMES critics pick and won several festival awards.
-Ziering also co-directed and produced DERRIDA, a documentary about the world-renowned French philosopher and the philosophical movement known as deconstruction.
-The film premiered at the Sundance Film Festival, won the Golden Gate award at the San Francisco Film Festival, and was released theatrically by Zeitgeist Films.
-Ziering also produced Richard Cohen's critically acclaimed TAYLOR'S CAMPAIGN, a documentary about Ron Taylor, a homeless person who ran for a seat on the Santa Monica City Council.
-Prior to becoming a filmmaker, Ziering taught literature and film at Yale University and Bennington College.
+AMY ZIERING is an award winning Academy award and Emmy nominated documentary director and producer.
+Her most recent film, The Invisible War, is a groundbreaking investigation into the epidemic of rape in the U.S. military, won the Audience Award at the 2012 Sundance Film Festival, won the Independent Spirit Award for best documentary, and was nominated for an Oscar.
+Released by Cinedigm/Documara, the film helped influence Secretary of Defense Leon Panetta to announce significant policy changes.
+Her previous film, Outrage, for which she received an Emmy nomination for Outstanding Investigative Journalism, is a searing indictment of the hypocrisy of powerful, closeted politicians and the institutions that protect them.
+It was distributed by Magnolia Pictures and had its television premiere on HBO.
+Ziering also produced The Memory Thief, which stars Mark Webber, Rachel Miner, and Jerry Adler and is a thought-provoking examination of the relationship between empathy, narcissism and trauma.
+It was a New York Times critics’ pick and won several festival awards.
+Prior to this Ziering co-directed and produced Derrida, a documentary about the world-renowned French philosopher and the philosophical movement known as deconstruction.
+The film premiered at the Sundance Film Festival, won the Golden Gate award at the San Francisco Film Festival, was released theatrically by Zeitgeist Films and features an original score by Oscar winning composer Ryuichi Sakamoto.
+Ziering’s first film, Richard Cohen's critically acclaimed Taylor’s Campaign, was a documentary about Ron Taylor, a homeless person who ran for a seat on the Santa Monica City Council.
+She is the 2012 recipient of the Nestor Almendros Prize for Courage and Filmmaking, the 2013 Ridenhour Documentary Film Prize, and the 2013 Gracie Award for Outstanding Producer - News/Non-Fiction.
+Ziering is currently in production on a new project for HBO.

 TANNER KING BARKLOW, PRODUCER